Updated On: Jan 21, 2025

 Possible reasons why you can’t keep your eyes open while driving:

-- The sunlight is falling straight into your eyes
+- The sunlight is falling straight into your eyes.

-- You have not slept properly
+- You did not sleep properly the previous night.

-- You have a driving panic attack
+- You are having a panic attack related to driving.

 Why am I having panic attacks while driving?